College Access & Success AmeriCorps

 College Access & Success AmeriCorps Coaches provide assistance to high school students and college students in Iowa.
-These talented individuals want to make a difference in the lives of today’s youth by helping them prepare for, enroll in, and succeed in college.
+These talented individuals make a difference in the lives of today’s youth by helping them prepare for, enroll in, and succeed in college.

 College Success AmeriCorps Coach

 AmeriCorps members help students make the transition from high school to college.
 They serve as College Success Coaches and provide direct assistance to college students and capacity building support to college admissions or student services departments.
 College Success AmeriCorps also supports the Future Ready Iowa Last-Dollar Scholarship by ensuring scholarship recipients meet ongoing eligibility requirements.

-As a College Success Coach, you will receive training on the FAFSA and the Last-Dollar Scholarship, as well as college-specific processes and supports.
+As a College Success Coach, you will receive training on the FAFSA and the Last-Dollar Scholarship, as well as college-specific processes and support services.
 Equipped with this information, you serve as part of a student’s college information network with the goal of removing barriers that keep students from college success.

 College Access AmeriCorps Coach